sbahing/SIT764/week7/README.md

 *peer lifecycle chaincode* command will not work which is mentioned in docs "wierd".

+# How to setup the network

+## start.sh
-start.sh - This is a very simple command that generates cryptography materials, genesis block, channel configuration , docker containers and start those docker containers.
+This is a very simple command that generates cryptography materials, genesis block, channel configuration , docker containers and start those docker containers.

 to only generate configuration and containers without running those container use **start.sh gen only** command.